fullcalendar/fullcalendar-docs/_docs-v4/event-display/displayEventTime.md

 Events that are all-day will never display time text anyhow.

 When this setting is not specified, the default that is computed is based off of the current view.
-For example, time text will be displayed in all *month*, *basic*, and *agenda* views by default.
+For example, time text will be displayed in all *DayGrid*, and *TimeGrid* views by default.
 For [timeline views](timeline-view), it depends on the duration.